Sterling steadies ahead of UK budget

-LONDON (Reuters) - Sterling steadied against the dollar on Wednesday and gained against the euro ahead of the announcement of Britain’s budget for the coming fiscal year, which is expected to prop up the economy as it prepares for a reopening from lockdowns.
+LONDON (Reuters) - Sterling steadied against the dollar on Wednesday and gained against the euro before the announcement of what is expected to be an expansive budget designed to prop up the economy as Britain prepares for a reopening from lockdowns.

 Sunak has already racked up Britain’s highest borrowing since World War Two and he will turn to the bond markets again in his budget speech, saying the task of fixing the public finances will only begin once a recovery is in sight.

-“We’re not expecting too many surprises when the Chancellor takes to his feet to deliver one of the most widely leaked budgets in history,” said Robert Alster, CIO at wealth manager Close Brothers Asset Management.
+“The question is how Rishi Sunak will balance the need for short-term support while addressing the long-term problem of the deficit,” said Robert Alster, CIO at wealth manager Close Brothers Asset Management, noting speculation over tax rises.

-“The key focus will clearly be continued support for the economy, as we navigate our way out of lockdown.
-Businesses will be listening closely for the approach to business rates and VAT cuts in the coming months.”
+“As things stand, the budget isn’t expected to have a particularly notable effect on the markets, but investors will be keeping a watchful eye on how Rishi Sunak chooses to steer the nation’s finances in the coming months.”

-Relief over a last-minute Brexit trade deal signed with the European Union last year and a Bank of England that has pushed back market expectations of negative interest rates has also been beneficial for the currency, which only last week hit its highest in 2-1/2 years.
+Relief over a last-minute Brexit trade deal signed with the European Union last year and a Bank of England that has pushed back market expectations of negative interest rates has also been beneficial for the pound, which last week hit its highest in 2-1/2 years.

-Analysts remain bullish, although in the long-term, investors may focus on Britain’s debt.
+Traders will also focus on a speech at 1600 GMT by Silvana Tenreyro, a member of the Bank’s rate-setting committee.

-“Overall, the additional fiscal support announced should underscore the constructive outlook for GBP for 2Q, with further fiscal help facilitating the economic rebound and making GBP the outperformer in the G10 FX space,” strategists at ING said in a note to clients.
+“Ms. Tenreyro represents the more dovish wing at the Monetary Policy Committee and will likely reiterate her support for sub-zero policy rates,” said Valentin Marinov, head of G10 FX research at Credit Agricole.

 Our Standards: The Thomson Reuters Trust Principles.